Arithmetic

 When the dividend and divisor aren't both natural numbers, the results are more complicated, but the same three properties always hold.
 When the divisor is negative, so is the remainder.
 When the dividend or divisor is real, so is the remainder.
 When the divisor is 1, the remainder is the fractional part of the number: 0 ≤ r < 1.
 When the divisor is zero, so is the quotient but not the remainder (and the division is valid)!

 The two operations are used more often than you might think, for example for dates and times, or to separate numbers into integer+fraction, or real+imaginary, or larger+smaller than an arbitrary size.
-For instance, to truncate a number to the closest integer closer to zero, calculate n mod 1.
+For instance, to truncate a number to the closest integer closer to zero, calculate n quot 1.
 If you want to know how many 8-packs of hot dog buns you'll need for five 6-packs of hot dogs, it's (5×6) quot -8 (the divisor is negative so the remainder is negative: leftover buns).

 Equalities